ogc1231/sushi-cult-restaurant/README.md

 Booking Section

 This section is where the user can book a table by inputting all the required information.
+All fields are required to submit the form.
 After booking the user will be redirected to the confirmation page.
 The background image reinforces the idea of quality and modernism.

 ![Booking Section](https://github.com/ogc1231/sushi-cult-restaurant/blob/main/documentation/testing/booking.PNG)